instamatic-dev/instamatic/readme.md

 ![Continous rotation electron diffraction pane](docs/gui_cred.png)

-Exposure time: change the data collection time for each image.
+* **Exposure time**: change the data collection time for each image.
-Beam unblanker: If this option is selected, the beam will be automatically unblanked when data collection starts, and blanked after data collection has finished (i.e. after ‘Stop Collection’ has been pressed)
+* **Beam unblanker**: If this option is selected, the beam will be automatically unblanked when data collection starts, and blanked after data collection has finished (i.e. after ‘Stop Collection’ has been pressed)

-Image interval
+### Image interval
 With this feature, an image of the crystal will be shown every N frames.
 This is useful to control the position of the crystal in the beam for more reliable and reproducable data collections.
 This is achieved by applying a small defocus (diffraction focus) to every Nth image. a small defocus of the diffraction focus.
 If the defocus is large enough, this will show a view of the crystal in the aperture.

-Enable Image interval: This option will enable the image interval.
+* **Enable Image interval**: This option will enable the image interval.
-Image interval: Change the interval at which the image will be defocused.
+* **Image interval**: Change the interval at which the image will be defocused.
 For example, if the value is 10, then every 10th image will be defocused.
-Diff. defocus: This is the defocus value to apply.
+* **Diff. defocus**: This is the defocus value to apply.
 It is better not to make this value too large, because the larger the difference with the proper diffraction focus, the longer the lenses need to recover.
 The microscope has to switch to the defocus value, take an image, and back within the time it takes to collect a single image (i.e. 0.5 s in this example).
-Toggle defocus: This toggle applies the defocus value, which is used for checking.
+* **Toggle defocus**: This toggle applies the defocus value, which is used for checking.
 It does not affect the data collection.

 ## Programs included